hkbuttar/matchstate/features/README.md

 ## Output

 `data/processed/ingame_features_2015_16.parquet` -- 36,125 rows, ready
-for Step 6's gradient boosting model.
+for the gradient boosting model in `models/`.